nutanix-japan/nai-llm/docs/infra/infra_nkp.md

     > So in the case of the `meta-llama/Meta-Llama-3-8B-Instruct` model, you'll need a min.
 16 GiB GPU vRAM available

-    Below are additional sizing consideration "Rules of Thumb" for further calculating min.
+    Below are additional sizing consideration "Rule of Thumb" for further calculating min.
 GPU node resources:

     - For each GPU node will have 8 CPU cores, 24 GB of memory, and 300 GB of disk space.
     - For each GPU attached to the node, add 16 GiB of memory.